 Also, the book is a William C. Morris Award Winner, a National Book Award Longlist, a Printz Honor Book, a Coretta Scott King Honor Book, and also a #1 New York Times Bestseller.

-Before Reading or Watching The Hate U Give:
+Before Reading or Watching or doing The Hate U Give lesson plans:

 What is the conflict in The Hate U Give?